 This process can feel like walking through a minefield.
 The betrayed spouse will have to process his or her heartbreak and betrayal, while the betraying spouse will need to deal with the guilt, shame, and remorse from the situation.
 The opportunity to work through these issues in the safe and compassionate setting of a Christian counseling office can make all the difference in your marriage recovering from adultery.

 There are many success stories of affair recovery, in which God has created beauty from ashes and helped a marriage recover from one or both spouses’ unfaithfulness.
-Your counselor can also help you set boundaries in place to safeguard your marriage from infidelity going forward.
+Your counselor at San Diego Christian Counseling can also help you set boundaries in place to safeguard your marriage from infidelity going forward.

 If you have experienced betrayal from your spouse, your grief and heartbreak are real, but there is still hope.
 Contact us today to find out how you can take the first steps toward affair recovery.